-Please join us in ECUADOR 2019!
+Please join us in COSTA RICA 2020!
 Our trips are like no other.
 We have mission work & drama production during the day and an evening youth conference each night with music artist and great praise and worship.
 We will be working in orphanages and surrounding areas.
 There is more info on this on our site www.neverthesamemissions.com .
 We’ll also have medical staff and professional counseling staff with us to meet whatever needs may arise during our trip.

 While on missions…